Policy last updated

 - Oral language – knowing and using spoken words to express knowledge, ideas and emotions

-- Phonemic awareness –which is the knowledge of sounds (phonemes)
+- Phonemic awareness – the knowledge of sounds (phonemes)

 - Phonics – knowing the sound (phoneme) and letter (grapheme) relationships